aershov24/full-stack-interview-questions/README.md

 #### Q: What are special Azure Regions?
 #### Q:  What is the meaning of application partitions?
 #### Q: What are stateful and stateless microservices for Service Fabric?
-#### Q: What is the difference between â€œprice,â€ â€œsoftware price,â€ and â€œtotal priceâ€ in the cost structure for Virtual Machine offers in the Azure Marketplace?
+#### Q: What is the difference between “price,” “software price,” and “total price” in the cost structure for Virtual Machine offers in the Azure Marketplace?
 #### Q: How are Azure Marketplace subscriptions priced?
 #### Q: What is Azure Search?
 #### Q: How can you stop a VM using Power Shell?